bonkc/BugBountySubdomains/README.md

 DISCLAIMER:

+I hold no responsibility for how you use the gathered resources.

 May break at any time.

+Always follow HackerOne rules and program specific rules.
-Always verify the enumerate programs and URLs are in-scope before bug hunting.
+Always verify the enumerated programs and URLs are in-scope before bug hunting.

 Example Usages: